All About Mucositis

 • Soreness or pain in the mouth or throat.

-• Trouble swallowing or talking.
+• Having a hard time swallowing or talking.

 • Feeling of dryness, mild burning, or pain when eating food.